aws-team-deeksha2taruni/aws-thumbnail-resizing/README.md

 # Create Thumbnail Images with AWS Lambda & S3 Trigger

-This project demonstrates how to create and configure an AWS Lambda function that automatically generates thumbnail images when a new image is uploaded to an Amazon S3 bucket.
-The Lambda function resizes the image and saves the thumbnail in a same S3 bucket.
+In this project, we create and configure a Lambda function that resizes images added to an Amazon Simple Storage Service (Amazon S3) bucket.
+When we add an image file to our bucket, Amazon S3 invokes our Lambda function.
+The function then creates a thumbnail version of the image and outputs it to a different Amazon S3 bucket.

 ## Workflow Diagram:
 ![Alt text](pictures/AWS%20Image%20Resizing%20Workflow%20Diagram.png)